Sciss/Mellite-website/src/paradox/tut_soundprocesses4.md

 ```

 In the snippet, we used `T` instead of `S` as type parameter to stress the fact that this is a "fresh" type parameter that does not need
 to be identical to the system we used when creating the action.
-This pecularity helps us understand, what it actually means to create an
+This peculiarity helps us understand, what it actually means to create an
 action: It is a piece of code that will usually be persisted in the database of a workspace to be retrieved and executed at a later point in
 time.
 If you have worked with Mellite, you know that objects can be copied, even from workspace to workspace, even from an in-memory
 workspace to a durable workspace and vice versa.
 The body of the action stays the same, but it may be invoked with different systems,